nandometzger/ml-bokeh/README.md

 ## Acknowledgements

+This project is a fork of the original [SHARP](https://github.com/apple/ml-sharp) repository developed by **Apple**.
+We thank the original authors for releasing their code and models.

-Our codebase is built using multiple opensource contributions, please see [ACKNOWLEDGEMENTS](ACKNOWLEDGEMENTS) for more details.
+The original codebase is built using multiple opensource contributions, please see [ACKNOWLEDGEMENTS](ACKNOWLEDGEMENTS) for more details.

 ## License

 Please check out the repository [LICENSE](LICENSE) before using the provided code and [LICENSE_MODEL](LICENSE_MODEL) for the released models.